yosra-harbaoui/AMT-Bootcamp-Project-1/README.md

 # AMT-Bootcamp-Project-1
-A multi-tiered application, allowing the user to manage a large “list cars”.
-Cars are stored in a database.
+A multi-tiered application, allowing the user to manage a large list of cars stored in a database.